The Twelve (novel): Plot

 The story skips forward 75 years to about 15 years before the time of the first book.
-A group of families, including the Vorhees family, (Curtis Vorhees [later known as General Vorhees, aforementioned in The Passage], his wife Dee Vorhees, and their two daughters) set out to a field for a picnic.
+A group of families, including the Vorhees family (Curtis Vorhees [later known as General Vorhees in the aforementioned The Passage], his wife Dee Vorhees, and their two daughters) set out to a field for a picnic.
 They are also joined by Nathan Crukshank and Tifty Lamont, childhood friends of Curtis and Dee.
 As the families have their picnic, secure in the knowledge that it's a bright day (as virals often avoid daylight), the men sweep the nearby fields for any signs of virals.
 It is shown that Curtis despises Tifty's presence, claiming that Tifty was responsible for the death of his brother, Boz.

-The plot then returns to when Curtis, Dee, Cruk, Boz, and Tifty were just children.
-As the gang meets Tifty, Tifty claims that he has seen the legendary Colonel Niles Coffee, and convinces the children to follow him to Colonel Coffee's camp nearby.
-By midnight, they travel to the camp by an underground waterway, and Tifty, being the leader, sees water rushing through the vents and yells for them to run away.
+The plot then returns to when Curtis, Dee, Crukshank, Boz, and Tifty were children.
+As the gang meets Tifty, Tifty claims that he has seen the legendary Colonel Niles Coffee and convinces the children to follow him to Colonel Coffee's camp nearby.
+By midnight, they travel to the camp by an underground waterway; Tifty, being the leader, sees water rushing through the vents and yells for them to run away.
 Boz is killed when he is crushed against the bars by the water current, and it is at this point that Curtis becomes scarred.
 The story returns to the present, with the men sweeping the fields.
 There are secure, hardened steel shelters nearby, known as hardboxes, which offer protection and shelter if any virals were to attack.
 Late in the day, a solar eclipse occurs.
 Virals pour out of the shelters where they had been hiding and massacre the families, killing Dee.
 Among the virals is a seemingly human woman who is able to hypnotize some of the children and spirit them away.

-The story skips forward another 20 years to about 5 years after the time of the first book.
+The story skips forward another 20 years to about five years after the time of the first book.
 Amy is working in an orphanage in the military base.
-Later at night, Amy has a dream in which Wolgast appears; Wolgast gives Amy a cryptic message to find and go to "him" when the time is right.
-Peter Jaxon has joined the Expeditionary, and is a decorated veteran.
-It is said that Theo Jaxon, Mausami, and seemingly Sara, were killed in the Roswell Massacre of the first book.
+Later at night, Amy has a dream in which Wolgast appears; Wolgast gives Amy a cryptic message to find and "go to him" when the time is right.
+Peter Jaxon has joined the Expeditionary and is a decorated veteran.
+It is said that Theo Jaxon, Mausami, and seemingly Sara were killed in the Roswell Massacre of the first book.
 Satch Dodd, the youngest survivor of the Massacre of The Field, in which his whole family was murdered, joins Peter at the mess hall.
 Alicia Donadio has tracked down the home base of Julio Martinez, one of the Twelve, and leads an operation only to find him gone and only his familiar, Ignacio, who is also a janitor from Project Noah left behind.
 Satch is killed by bats in a tunnel.
 They have been trying to find the remaining 11 members of The Twelve for five years with no success and it's clear that the government is going to stop.